Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan DAT Live Classes

 Personally, I think these classes are perfect for students that need structure and accountability in their studies.
-If you struggle at all with getting motivated and self-studying, you should definitely consider upping the ante for these classes.
-I do think they’re worth it.
+If you struggle at all with getting motivated and self-studying, then I think the Kaplan course is well worth it.

-But if you’re the type of student that does fine working alone in your bedroom, the Kaplan self-paced option is rock solid as well in my opinion.
-Their video lessons are great.
+But if you’re the type of student that does fine working alone in your bedroom, then a self-paced course from a different prep company may work just fine for you.

 User Experience & Digital Platform